autogluon/autogluon/docs/tutorials/eda/index.md

 :::{grid-item-card} Automated Dataset Overview
    :link: eda-auto-dataset-overview.html

-   Tool to get a high-level understanding of datasets including basic statistical information and feature information.
+   Get a high-level understanding of datasets including basic statistical information and feature information.
 :::

 :::{grid-item-card} Automated Target Variable Analysis
    :link: eda-auto-target-analysis.html

-   Automatically analyze and summarize the variable we are trying to predict and it's relationship with other variables.
+   Analyze and summarize the variable we are trying to predict and it's relationship with other variables.
 :::

 :::{grid-item-card} Quick Model Fit
    :link: eda-auto-quick-fit.html

-   Automatically analyze and summarize the variable we are trying to predict and it's relationship with other variables.
+   Fit a quick model to understand the relationships between the label and the other features in a dataset.
 :::

 :::{grid-item-card} Covariate Shift Detection